jerturowetz/notes/to-do.md

 beTrice ??
 saali

+feedback seemed rushed
+also vague in sections
+review of tbe drafys could have saved effort

 feedback needs to be less rushed sone iyebs could have been caught in review needs to split into fixes (broken/ things